nullspook/quantum-llama.cpp/README.md

 quantum-llama.cpp is a modified [llama.cpp](https://github.com/ggml-org/llama.cpp)
-that uses Quantum World Corporation (QWC) / ComScire QRNGs (Quantum Random Number Generators) to generate the tokens.
+that uses Quantum World Corporation (QWC) / ComScire QRNGs (Quantum Random Number Generators) or MeterFeeder hardware RNG devices to generate the tokens.
 While the output may be indistinguishable from the original llama.cpp, it introduces a poetic idea, _"the output is co-authored by the universe itself."_

+## Random Number Generator Options

+quantum-llama.cpp supports two RNG systems:

+### Option 1: PsiRNG (Network-based Quantum RNG)

-To use quantum-llama.cpp, you need to have a running [psirng](https://github.com/nullspook/psirng) server.
-Set `PSIRNG_HOST`, `PSIRNG_GRPC_PORT`, and `PSIRNG_CERT_PATH`
-environment variables before running `llama-*` programs.
+To use PsiRNG, you need to have a running [psirng](https://github.com/nullspook/psirng) server.
+Set `PSIRNG_HOST`, `PSIRNG_GRPC_PORT`, and `PSIRNG_CERT_PATH` environment variables before running `llama-*` programs.